bgraham89/fivecarddraw/README.md

 The game is currently playable; and is one-player, text-based, and uses a simple AI.
 The plan is to upgrade all of these features, and to learn the details required for each, as time allows.

-For more details of how things have been implemented, check out the [notebooks](notebooks) folder of this repository.
+For more details of how things have been implemented, check out the [docs](docs) folder of this repository.

 ## Special Thanks